hellocoop/wordpress/README.md

 ## Description ##

-Provide your users a registration and login using their choice of popular social login, email, or even a crypto wallet.
+Provide your users registration and login using their choice of popular social login, email, or phone.
 No need for you to configure your application at each provider or pay for a premium plugin.

 Hellō Login verifies your users' email addresses so you don't have to.
 No longer do they have to manage another username and password to use your site.

 Hellō is a cloud identity wallet cooperatively operated with a mission to empower users to control their identity.
 Learn more at [hello.coop](https://www.hello.coop/).

-* Hellō Login installs with Hellō Quickstart to get you up and running in seconds.
+* Hellō Login installs with Hellō Quickstart to get you up and running in 7 clicks.
-* Users control their identity with their Hellō Wallet.
-No need for you to manage how they login.
+* Users manage how they login at [wallet.hello.coop](https://wallet.hello.coop).
+No need for you to manage how they login or help them recover their account.
 * Hellō Login is free for users and early adopting sites.
 See [hello.coop](https://www.hello.coop/) for details.

 Documentation, configuration, and settings can be found in Settings >  Hellō Login